 We’ve found you a super-cool, modern version of ’10 lords a-leaping’ that will get everyone’s pulse racing – 10 very different Escape Room experiences needing leaps of imagination and logic to solve the puzzles.
 All against time as the clock ticks down (like counting the days to Christmas but a lot, lot faster).

-Meanwhile 4 different mind-boggling missions await you at Breakout, including Charlie & the Chocolate Factory with puzzles designed especially for children.
-And another 3 challenges at The Escapement put you on the spot, crawling to the centre of the earth, excavating a lost tomb and navigating aboard ship by the stars: in The Pit, Egyptian Exodus and Pirates of Polaris.
+Another 3 challenges at The Escapement put you on the spot, crawling to the centre of the earth, excavating a lost tomb and navigating aboard ship by the stars: in The Pit, Egyptian Exodus and Pirates of Polaris.
 Your time starts now!

 11. Winter walks to discover